 In this article, he attempts to just repeat the same citing the example of Medini Rai, who he even denounces didn’t know how to fight.

-Hence our faux-liberal friend, Shahane, sought to mainstream rightwing marathi brahmin hatred for Rajputs and market it even in liberal circles, in which he was successfully.
+Thus our faux-liberal friend, Shahane, sought to mainstream rightwing marathi brahmin hatred for Rajputs and market it even in liberal circles, in which he was successful.

 However it is paradoxical that Scroll.in also published Aparna Kapadia’s What the story of Medini Rai, the man who once took on Babur, tells us about biography and history, where she extols Medini Rai as a great army commander whose might forced Babur to personally invade him.
 That is beside the point, that Aparna Kapadia doubts his Rajput origins, because he was “not a royal or a prince”.
 As per this school of thought, as per DHA Kollf, only royalty and nobility are Rajputs and the common clansmen are not. [ Medini Rai was a Parihar rajput of Chanderi].